BarackAdida/code-challenge-3/README.md

    showtime, and available tickets** when the page loads.
 The number of available tickets will need to be derived by subtracting the number of `tickets_sold` from the theater's `capacity`.
-You will need to make a GET request to the following endpoint to retrieve the film data:
+You will need to make a GET request to the following endpoint to retrieve the film info:

    ```json
    GET /films/1